MuzakkirHossainMinhaz/eye-glasses-management/eye-glasses-management-server/README.md

 We welcome contributions to enhance the Eye Glasses Management Dashboard.
 If you have suggestions, improvements, or bug fixes, please let us know.

 Feel free to reach out to us with any questions or issues.
 Let's build a robust Eye Glasses Management Dashboard together!

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as needed.